vladimirvivien/startype/README.md

 }
 ```

-## Starlark built-in function keywords processing
+## Starlark keyword argument processing
-Startype makes it easy to process Starlark keyword arguments (passed as tuples in builtin functions) by automatically map the provided arguments to a Go struct value.
-For instance,
+Startype makes it easy to capture and process Starlark keyword arguments (passed as tuples in [built-in functions](https://github.com/google/starlark-go/blob/master/doc/spec.md#built-in-functions)) by automatically map the provided arguments to a Go struct value.
+For instance, the following maps `kwargs` (a stand in for a actual keyword arguments) to Go struct `args`:

 ```go